 Vienna Opera House.
 If you are determined to get under the skin of classical culture in my hometown, visit and spend a night at the Vienna State Opera.
-However, this venue is super popular and there are large differences in service quality between ticket providers (I have learned it the hard way).
-Before you give up on it, read my insider tips and resources below.
+With a capacity usage of some 97 per cent, this venue is super popular.
+On top ticket providers considerably differ in service quality, as I learned the hard way.
+Before you give up, read my insider tips and resources below.

 Vienna Opera House.
 The Vienna State Opera House’s repertoire comprises around 50 operas and 20 ballets per season (1st September to 30th June).
 However, performances at this venue sell fast and are typically 98 percent sold out.
 In booking Vienna Opera tickets I’m sharing my story how I fell off the official waiting list for the Nutcracker ballet at Wiener Staatsoper, and how I managed to get tickets in the end.

 Vienna Opera House.
 There is a more light-hearted side to opera that is deeply engraved in our culture.
 Operettas stage the funny side of life in the Austro-Hungarian Empire.
 If you love musicals and comedies of error you will likely adore operettas.
 Johann Strauss and other local composers created beautiful music that goes with colourful costumes and funny acting.
 The best opera house to see an operetta is the Volksoper Wien.
 Find out what is currently on stage there.